-A straightforward fix that Prime Video should consider is to create an ad-supported tab.
 If you’re familiar with the current setup, the top menu banner displays Home, Store, Channels, and Categories.
 For the Olympic season, they created a new Olympic Games tab.
 Prime Video could clear up some content confusion with a tab labeled Ad-Supported.

 But joining hand-in-hand with IMDb TV isn’t the only reason for increasing ad time.

 Remember, Amazon is a for-profit company, first-and-foremost.
 Unlike Netflix, Amazon Prime Video is just a service to diversify their business and drive more traffic to their retail site.